 The impact of this change includes:

-- Inability to track iOS users after they opt out.
-This means you cannot use retargeting campaigns for them.
+- Inability to track iOS users after they opt out; you cannot use retargeting campaigns for them.

-- Events are limited to 8 per website.
-This means that you cannot use custom events.
+- Events are limited to 8 per website; you cannot use custom events.

-- Unverified domains are unable to use events.
-This means you cannot optimize your campaigns for outside events.
+- Unverified domains are unable to use events; you cannot optimize your campaigns for outside events.

 - Facebook no longer supports the attribution windows of 28-day click-through, 28-day view-through, and 7-day view-through attribution windows.
 This makes it difficult to analyze campaigns.